noahehall/theBookOfNoah/0current/apitech.md

     - 503 service unavailable:
     - 504 gateway timeout:
     - 505 http version not supported:

 ## headers
   - header: field of an http request/response that provides additional context and metadata about the request/response

-  - response headers:
+### response headers
   - www-authenticate: defines the authentication method that should be used to gain access to a resource. always sent along with a 401 unauthorized response
-  - representation headers: ...
+  - proxy-authenticate: contains information on how to authenticate. see `www-authenticate`

+### representation headers
   - Content-Type:

+### simple headers
-  - simple headers: request headers that are always considered authorized and not explicitly listed in responses to preflight request
+  - request headers that are always considered authorized and not explicitly listed in responses to preflight request

+### request headers
-  - request headers: provide context about the request in order for the server to tailor its response
+  - provide context about the request in order for the server to tailor its response
   - Host: (required for http 1.1) specifies the host and port number of the server tow hich teh request is being sent
     - if no port is specified, the default for the protocol is used (80, 443, etc)
   - Accept-*: various headers indicate the allowed & preferred formats of the response
   - Authorization: contains the credentials to authenticate a user agent with a server
-      - can be used after a server responds with `401 unauthorized` status and `WWW-Authenticate` header
+    - usually after a server responds with `401 unauthorized` status and `WWW-Authenticate` header
     - however, you can supply this on the initial request as well
+  - Proxy-Authorization: the credentials to authenticate a user to a proxy server
+    - usually after the server responds with a `407 proxy authentication required` and the `proxy-authenticate` header

-    - caching headers
+### caching headers

 # CORS